scopatz/inequality-scipy2019/slides.md

 .bigger[How can a co-host help bring a missing perspective to the podcast?]

-.bigger[What are the qualities of a friend you would want to help the podcast with diversity & inclusion issues?]
+.bigger[What qualities of a co-host do you would want?]

 (Time Limit: 1 min)